-Telephone: (254) 295-8642 Telephone: 1-800-727-8642 Internet Home Page: www.umhb.edu Directory: http://hr.umhb.edu/dir
+Telephone: 1-800-727-8642 Directory: http://hr.umhb.edu/directory/alpha

 Welcome from the President

 On behalf of the administration, faculty, and staff, let me welcome you to the University of Mary Hardin-Baylor!
 This catalog outlines the wide range of academic offerings that are taught by our talented and dedicated faculty at UMHB.
 You will quickly see that our curriculum offers students a solid set of foundational courses in the arts, sciences, and humanities, plus an array of specialized classes to expand your skills and understanding in your chosen field of study.
 Together, these courses are certain to advance your knowledge and prepare you for the challenges of living and working in a rapidly changing world.